 Owning, say 10 percent of company shares does not necessarily mean you own one-tenth of the company assets since you cannot do as you wish with property which are solely owned by the company.
 The major benefits of owning company shares are to earn you shareholder’s dividends and to qualify you to express your voting rights by expressing your views whenever major business decisions are being taken among shareholders.

-The volume of shares held by avolume of shares held by a shareholder shareholder however determines the amount of voting powers wielded by such shareholder.
+The volume of shares held by a shareholder however determines the amount of voting powers wielded by such shareholder.
 Greater volume of shares gives a shareholder greater relevance and powers in decision-making and in the appointment of the board of directors of the company, who are saddled the function of making sound judgments on the hiring of company’s management staff for excellent business outcome.

 Let us look at a case where a company is acquired by another company probably because the acquired company is unable to fund its operations and so is compelled to sell off.
 The acquiring company only buys the shares, not the assets of the acquired company, except where the acquired company decides to offer its assets and staff as well, in which case, the acquiring company is at liberty to adopt none, some or all assets as well as staff.